pollen-mobile/PIP/0001-pip-anti-gaming.md

 - **Status:** Draft

 ## Overview
-Gaming is unavoidable in any rewards incentivited utility blockchain project, and its therefor important to curb this as soon as possible while the number of network participants is relatively small.
-If we don't continue do this new in excisting user could become disenfranchised and lose the incentive to build the network.
-New gaming method will clearly always be devloped after we closed the most obvious loop holes.
+Gaming is unavoidable in any rewards incentivited utility blockchain project.
+It's important to curb this as soon as possible while the number of network participants is relatively small.
+If gaming vectors is not surfaced and addressed these issues will make new and excisting disenfranchised and lose their incentive to build the network.
+New gaming method will clearly always be developed after we closed the most obvious loop holes and this should be recocnized as a continous process.

  This proposal aimes in:
- * Highligth the current gaming vectors
+ * Highligthing the current known gaming vectors and potenital not yet exploited ones
- * Actively suggest ways for the community to find possible gaming schemes, active gamers etc.
+ * Actively suggest ways for the community to find possible new gaming schemes, active gamers etc.
- * Make suggestion to solve/or mitigate gaming vectors
+ * Make suggestion to solve/or mitigate known gaming vectors
  * Enable a discussion to acheive the best approach to address the gaming that community supports
+ * Suggest other solution to early detect, incentatives bounties to find gamers or discover loop holes.

 ## Rationale
-*Accomplishing X is important because...*

 ## Details
 *The details of X are as follows...*